albirrkarim/mozilla-hubs-installation-detailed/VPS_FOR_HUBS.md

 ### 4.2 Node js based

+One workflow (.yml) is for one repo

+Do this step to each repository:

-Goto the action tab and new workflow -> choose node js
+Goto the action tab -> new workflow -> choose node js.

+It will creating default .yml file.
+Then replace the content with this:

 #### Hubs